nLab Thomason model structure

 Idea

-It turns out the Thomason model structure on Cat is Quillen equivalent to the standard model structure on simplicial sets.
+It turns out the Thomason model structure on Cat is Quillen equivalent to the classical model structure on simplicial sets.

-This is remarkable, in that it says that every homotopy type, i. e. every weak equivalence class of \infty-groupoids, is obtained by \infty-groupoidifying just categories.
+This is remarkable, in that it says that every homotopy type, i. e. every equivalence class of \infty -groupoids, is obtained by \infty-groupoidifying just categories.

 This is a rather curious aspect of the Thomason model on Cat: it does not really have anything intrinsically to do with categories, but rather uses these as a way to present ∞-groupoids.
 In particular, the class of weak equivalences is much larger than just the equivalences of categories.
 There is a different model structure on Cat in which the weak equivalences are precisely the “true” weak equivalences of categories (not of anything constructed from them).
 This is called the canonical model structure on Cat.